apache/hbase/PluggableRpcAuthentication.md

 should never be used to authenticate against a `Bar` server-side provider.

 We do expect that both clients and servers will have access to multiple providers.
-A server may be capable of authenticating via methods which a client in unaware of.
+A server may be capable of authenticating via methods which a client is unaware of.
 A client may attempt to authenticate against a server which the server does not know how to process.
 In both cases, the RPC should fail when a client and server do not have matching providers.
 The server identifies client authentication mechanisms via a `byte authCode` (which is already sent today with HBase RPCs).